 gas fireplaceAnyone who has lived through a cold Ontario winter can appreciate the homey warmth and comfort provided by a gas fireplace.
 In addition to being a clean, efficient and economical way to boost your home’s main heat source, a gas fireplace requires far less attention and effort than a wood-fueled fireplace.

-However, it’s important to schedule an annual gas fireplace maintenance appointment with your local ClimateCare professional.
+However, it’s important to schedule an annual gas fireplace maintenance appointment with a professional.
 Neglected fireplaces can develop several potentially dangerous – and ultimately expensive – problems if not maintained on a regular schedule.
 Here are a few common problems that can develop.

 Dust, dirt and dead insects build up in the orifices and burner ports of your fireplace, causing it to burn inefficiently or not at all.
 Dirty or loose wiring connections can cause problems and worn gaskets can allow poisonous carbon monoxide to filter into your living area.
 Even ceramic logs can deteriorate over time, clogging vents and burner ports.